How can people take part in Beluga Bits?

 Typically, with other whale species, you can use markings on the dorsal fins or the contrast of their body color with scarring to help identify them.
 Belugas on the other hand are much harder to identify given that they don’t have dorsal fins and are white as adults.
 While we were in Churchill and chatting with colleagues at Polar Bears International, we were introduced to the Beluga Cam.

-In what ways has the project developed in the six years it’s been running?
+In what ways has the project developed in the seven years it’s been running?

 Our project has grown in scope every year since 2016.
-On Beluga Bits, we now have over 22,000 registered participants who have completed nearly 5 million classifications!
+On Beluga Bits, we now have over 25,000 registered participants who have completed nearly 5 million classifications!
 There have been upgrades and changes to almost every aspect of the project.
 Our longstanding partnership with Polar Bears International has ensured incredible video footage every year, but they have also been able to expand video collection to other parts of Western Hudson Bay in addition to the in-estuary footage.
 An exciting development we have incorporated recently is the use of artificial intelligence, specifically machine learning, to help remove photos without belugas before uploading.
 Too many photos of just water are not that fun for participants to sort through and AI can quickly do this boring task.
 We partnered with a computer science professor and a student at the University of Manitoba to create an algorithm that can automatically detect frames that contain belugas, and those that do not.
-We used this algorithm for our 2021 photos to pre-sort images that were ultimately uploaded to Beluga Bits.
+We have been using this algorithm since 2021 to pre-sort images that are ultimately uploaded to Beluga Bits.

-Are there any new research questions your team are pursuing?
+Are there any new research questions your team is pursuing?

 One cool development has been the need to develop a workflow dedicated to jellies and jellyfish species in the estuary.
 Many of our participants started pointing out interesting jellyfish in the beluga images so we wanted to explore these species further.
 This workflow started with three species we knew of, the moon jellyfish, the lion’s mane jellyfish, and the Arctic comb jelly.
 However participants quickly started pointing out other individuals that looked different.
 We now have been able to confirm five species in the estuary, adding the melon comb jelly and the common northern comb jelly to our list.
+In fact this project was the first to document northern comb jellies this far south in Hudson Bay.
 We are particularly interested in monitoring jelly and jellyfish populations as these species can be indicators of ecosystem change in ocean habitats.
 As the Arctic ocean warms and there is increasing ship traffic, we may start to see new species of jellies and jellyfish appear in this environment.
 It’s important that we monitor these species as they may provide greater insights into the ecosystem and emerging threats.